nexmo-community/vonage-campus-client-sdk-workshop/README.md

 ## [Debugging] Preparing training data

 The training data is all pre-run, but if you want to re-train the model or use different intents, there are four npm/yarn scripts listed in package.json for preparing the training data.
-Each writes out one of more new files.
+Each writes out one or more new files.

 The two scripts needed to train the intent classifier are: